 In fifth grade your child will grow as a disciple of Jesus by learning about the Sacraments.
 Each chapter studied has a Sharing Faith with My Family handout, to help you support and reinforce what your child is learning in school.
-Below is a list of Sharing Faith with My Family handouts for the Sacraments covered so far this year:
+Below will be a list of Sharing Faith with My Family handouts for the Sacraments as they are covered this year:

-Click on the link below to keep up-to-date on our curriculum through our monthly classroom newsletter:
+Click on the link below to keep up-to-date on the curriculum through the monthly classroom newsletter: